DeAndre Hopkins: 2019 season

-In the season-opener against the New Orleans Saints on Monday Night Football, Hopkins had eight receptions for 111 receiving yards and two receiving touchdowns in the narrow 30–28 road loss.
-Three weeks later against the Carolina Panthers, he caught five passes for 41 receiving yards and threw an interception in a 16–10 loss.
-During Week 7 against the Indianapolis Colts, Hopkins caught nine passes for 106 receiving yards and a receiving touchdown in the 30–23 road loss.
-In the next game against the Oakland Raiders, Hopkins caught a season-high 11 passes for 109 receiving yards in the 27–24 victory.
-During Week 12 against the Colts on Thursday Night Football, Hopkins caught six catches for 94 receiving yards and two receiving touchdowns in the 20–17 win.
-In the next game against the New England Patriots on Sunday Night Football, he caught five passes for 64 receiving yards and threw a six-yard touchdown pass to quarterback Deshaun Watson during the 28–22 win.
+In the season-opener against the New Orleans Saints, Hopkins had eight receptions for 111 receiving yards and two receiving touchdowns in the narrow 30–28 road loss.
+Three weeks later against the Panthers, he caught five passes for 41 receiving yards and threw an interception in a 16–10 loss.
+During Week 7 against the Colts, Hopkins caught nine passes for 106 receiving yards and a receiving touchdown in the 30–23 road loss.
+In the next game against the Raiders, Hopkins caught a season-high 11 passes for 109 receiving yards in the 27–24 victory.
+During Week 12 against the Colts, Hopkins caught six catches for 94 receiving yards and two receiving touchdowns in the 20–17 win.
+In the next game against the Patriots, he caught five passes for 64 receiving yards and threw a six-yard touchdown pass to quarterback Deshaun Watson during the 28–22 win.
 In the following week's game against the Denver Broncos, Hopkins caught seven passes for 120 receiving yards and a receiving touchdown during the 38–24 loss.
-During Week 15 against the Tennessee Titans, he had six receptions for 119 receiving yards in the 24–21 road victory.
+During Week 15 against the Titans, he had six receptions for 119 receiving yards in the 24–21 road victory.
 Hopkins did not play in Week 17 due to an illness.

 Hopkins finished the 2019 season with 104 receptions for 1,165 receiving yards and seven receiving touchdowns.
 He was ranked 8th by his fellow players on the NFL Top 100 Players of 2020.

 The Texans finished atop the AFC South with a 10–6 record and qualified for the playoffs.
-In the Wild Card Round against the Buffalo Bills, Hopkins recorded six receptions for 90 receiving yards and a crucial two-point conversion in a 22–19 overtime victory.
+In the Wild Card Round against the Bills, Hopkins recorded six receptions for 90 receiving yards and a crucial two-point conversion in a 22–19 overtime victory.
 The two-point conversion put the Texans up 19–16 in regulation.
 On the Texans' final drive in overtime, Hopkins had a key first down early to set in motion the eventual game-winning field goal.
-In the Divisional Round against the Kansas City Chiefs, he caught nine passes for 118 receiving yards during the 51–31 road loss.
+In the Divisional Round against the Chiefs, he caught nine passes for 118 receiving yards during the 51–31 road loss.